 The Peaceful Protest

 They did what you asked, and they did it in a forum where they’d get the most attention for doing it.
-If the NFL allows it, you don’t have to agree with it, but you at least should give them credit for being peaceful, even if you agree with me that it’s misguided and ill-advised.
+If the NFL allows it, you don’t have to agree with it, but you should at least give them credit for being peaceful, even if you agree with me that it’s misguided and ill-advised.

 Again, we have to stop with all the hypocrisy.

-All parties in this have good intentions, even if their tactics are heinous.
+All parties in this have good intentions, even if their tactics are poor.
 Throughout all of it, most people are calling for unity and peace.
 So let’s do the things that have a proven record of achieving those goals.

 I’m willing to have a respectful discussion, give benefit of the doubt to those with good intentions, even if they aren’t acting like it, and show respect to those I disagree with.